The care and keeping of a mean girl.

 Killer of simulated Japanese succulents…

 And the familiar voice hummed in my ears, “You are so mean… you were so good to tend to that imaginary plant.
-You are so kind to your neighbors, orphans, and caseworkers.
-You observe such careful and tedious attention to everyone, but you are so mean to My girl.”
+I love how kind you are so kind to your neighbors, orphans, and caseworkers.
+And how you observe such careful and tedious attention to everyone, but you are so mean to My girl.”

 I know this to be true.